-The Roost Awards promote best practice bat roost mitigation and enhancement and submissions for the 2022 Roost Awards are now open until 1st March 2022, with the Awards to take place at the next National Bat Conference!
+The Roost Awards promote best practice bat roost mitigation and enhancement and submissions for the 2022 Roost Awards are now open until 1st April 2022, with the Awards to take place at the next National Bat Conference in Sept.!

 If you would like to submit a case study to be put forward for the awards, the work should showcase data collection techniques at the baseline and monitoring stages and also a show a thorough understanding of the planning and design process.
 The information required to be entered for the awards is therefore marked above the case studies entry form sections.

 Best practice guidance and research includes:-

 - Bats and Licensing: A report on the success of maternity roost compensation measures, Scottish Natural Heritage (2016)